Arjun-Narula/Anuvadak-Sign-language-to-text-convertor/README.md

 is accurate, effective and economical.<br />

 ### 1.2 OBJECTIVES
-Markup: * To develop an application interface that interprets American Sign Language to Text in real time to assist deaf and dumb for communicating with them effectively eliminating the requirement of a translating individual.<br />
+* To develop an application interface that interprets American Sign Language to Text in real time to assist deaf and dumb for communicating with them effectively eliminating the requirement of a translating individual.<br />